learn2gether/learn2gether.github.io/_posts/2018-02-01-Credit-Default-Analysis.md

 # Feature Selection

-According to the correlation heatmap, we can see that LOGSPEND and CARDHLDR are highly positively correlated (0.85).
+<div style="text-align: justify"> According to the correlation heatmap, we can see that LOGSPEND and CARDHLDR are highly positively correlated (0.85).
 ADEPCNT and INCPER are relatively negatively correlated (-0.55).
 EXP_INC and SPENDING are higly positively correlated (0.86).
 EXP_INC and LOGSPEND are relatively positively correlated (0.62).
-SPENDING and LOGSPEND are relatively positively correlated (0.62)
+SPENDING and LOGSPEND are relatively positively correlated (0.62). </div>

 ```python
 # Calculate correlations